centic9/CommonCrawlDocumentDownload/README.md

 	./gradlew check jacocoTestReport

+#### Ideas

+* By adding a new implementation of BlockProcesser (likely re-using existing stuff by deriving from one of the available implementations), you can do things like streaming processing of the file instead of storing the file locally, which will avoid using too much disk-space

 #### Related projects

 * https://github.com/jvtm/pyambit

 #### Licensing

-* CommonCrawl is licensed under the [BSD 2-Clause License].
+* CommonCrawlDocumentDownload is licensed under the [BSD 2-Clause License].

 [BSD 2-Clause License]: http://www.opensource.org/licenses/bsd-license.php